karashiiro/Rimap/README.md

 (WIP) A production version of Prima.

 # Adding Xivvi to Your Discord Server
-This is the easy way to use Xivvi, just click the link below to add Rimap to your server and then follow the other directions:
+This is the easy way to use Xivvi, just click the link below to add Xivvi to your server and then follow the other directions:

 No link here yet.